Reviews You Can Rely On

 The SanDisk Extreme Pro UHS-I is an excellent option that provides more than enough speed and storage for most memory card users.
 It offers impressive large file write speeds, logging a high speed of 106 MBps in our tests.
 That should be enough for serious photography hobbyists who capture RAW images and record in 4K.
 You can also rest easy knowing that the Extreme PRO is sufficient for devices like camera drones that require higher-speed cards to function.
 Notably, it achieves these speeds while avoiding the high price tags of the fancier UHS-II cards.

-Though there are less expensive memory cards on the market, you're buying the peace of mind that a lagging card isn't going to let you down at your next photo shoot.
+If price is a concern, there are less expensive options available.
+That said, with this card, you're buying peace of mind that a lagging card won't let you down at your next photo shoot.
 This water, shock, x-ray, and temperature-proof card is also impressively hardy.
-For those seeking a reasonably priced card that performs consistently in a range of conditions and can store up to 512 GB of data, the SanDisk Extreme Pro UHS-I is an excellent choice.
-If you don't need to capture large files and prefer snapping jpeg photos, the SanDisk 32GB Ultra SDHC described below could be for you.
+If you're looking for a reasonably priced card that performs consistently in a range of conditions and can store up to 512 GB of data, the SanDisk Extreme Pro UHS-I is a top choice.
+If you don't need to capture large files and prefer snapping jpeg photos, the SanDisk 32GB Ultra SDHC described below could be the one for you.

 memory card - the all-around performance of the sandisk extreme pro will be more...